 The Harris County Housing Authority (HCHA) Section 8 Housing Choice Voucher Waiting List is currently closed.
-It was last open for three days from October 2016 until November 2016; and before that in 2008.
+Applications were last accepted from March 23, 2020, until March 25, 2020.
 There is no notice of when this waiting list will reopen.

-5,000 applicants were placed on the waiting list by random lottery, by order of preferences.
-The HCHA anticipates applicants may check their status online by November 14, 2016.
+5,000 applicants were placed on the waiting list by random lottery, weighed by order of preferences.

-As of the most recent VMS report, Harris County Housing Authority manages 4,478 active Housing Choice Vouchers.
+As of the HUDs most recent Voucher Management System report, Harris County Housing Authority manages 4,812 active Housing Choice Vouchers.

 According to the 2016 Q4 Picture of Subsidized Households database, the housing authority's voucher program has an annual turnover of 11% having issued approximately 440 vouchers in the past year.
 The average voucher holder has received housing benefits for 7 years0 months.
 According to the 2016 PSH database, persons who were issued a voucher in the preceding 12 months waited an average of 56 months on the waiting list1.